samcragg/Autocrat/docs/CompilationProcess.md

         return known_methods.at(handle);
     }

-This method is what's used when a `NetworkServic.OnDataReceived` is called to find the method to register, where `method_types` is defined in the bootstrap library with all the expected method types inside a `std::variant`.
+This method is what's used when a `NetworkService.OnDataReceived` is called to find the method to register, where `method_types` is defined in the bootstrap library with all the expected method types inside a `std::variant`.